Diagnosis and Testing

 Depending on your situation, the doctor may use some or all of these tests to determine the best way to treat this cancer.
 Information from the following sources will help the doctor determine the diagnosis:

-- Your family's history of disease, your personal illness history, your general health status, etc.
+- Your health history: Including your family's history of disease, your personal illness history, your general health status, etc.

-- A series of X-rays that provide detailed, three-dimensional images of the inside of the body for diagnostic purposes.
+- CT scan/CAT scan: A series of X-rays that provide detailed, three-dimensional images of the inside of the body for diagnostic purposes.

-- A technique used to obtain three dimensional images of the inside of the body.
+- MRI (Magnetic Resonance Imaging): A technique used to obtain three-dimensional images of the inside of the body.

-- Gallium is a chemical taken up by some cancer cells and therefore helps doctors visualise cancer in the body.
-In this procedure, a safe amount of radioactive gallium is injected into the person, after which the person undergoes an X-ray where the radioactive gallium makes the tumour(s) visible.
+- Gallium scan: Gallium is a chemical taken up by some cancer cells and therefore helps doctors visualise cancer in the body.
+In this procedure, a safe amount of radioactive gallium is injected into the person, after which the person undergoes an X-ray where the radioactive gallium makes a tumour(s) visible.
 This test is performed in the Nuclear Medicine facility at the hospital.